oracle/coherence-operator/docs/samples/coherence-deployments/persistence/pvc/README.md

    At the prompt, type `size` and it should show 100000.

-   *This shows that the previous data entered has automatically been recovered due the PVC being honoured*.
+   > This shows that the previous data entered has automatically been recovered due the PVC being honoured.

    Then type `bye` to exit the `console`.